zhengzihao2002/Photos/README.md

 ## For Rutgers Students
 Stealing code is unethical.
 If you do so, no only your professor will punish you, you will not succeed in the rest of your career.
-This can be a template of what this project should look like (because it received 100%)
+This can be a template of what this project should look like (because it received 100%).
+Refer to Rutgers Academic Integrity